Dean, Yasutomi Kitahara

 Associate Dean, Masao Tsuji

-Associate Dean Tsuji completed his Ph.D in 1978 from the University of California, Los Angeles (UCLA) in Philosophy.
+Dr. Tsuji completed his Ph.D. in 1978 from the University of California, Los Angeles (UCLA) in Philosophy.
 His academic career has spanned lecturing duties at Waseda University where he currently also holds the post of Professor Emeritus.
 In addition, he has held posts at the Asian-Pacific Management Accounting Association as Senior Director from 2015 to 2017 and currently as the President-elect.
-His major research areas include management control, business analysis and valuation, and accounting policies by management and publications include topics such as earnings management and accounting standards and management behavior.
+His major research areas include management control, business analysis, and valuation, and accounting policies by management and publications include topics such as earnings management and accounting standards and management behavior.

 Associate Dean, Takehiko Ito